Not an American user?

 Skies of Arcadia is a traditional Japanese role-playing game with turn-based combat and randomly appearing enemies.
 Player-controlled party contains up to four active combatants.
 During battles, characters attack physically, use items, or cast magic spells, which deplete magic points as well as spirit points (SP).
 Each character is also able to "focus", which restores spirit points.
 Once the common spirit bar is filled, characters can unleash powerful special attacks.
 Enemies may be resilient or vulnerable to particular elements; elemental affinities of weapons can be switched at any time during battles.

-Airship is available to the player since the beginning of the game and can be navigated physically; the game's "world map" consists entirely of air space, with islands that can be accessed only by airship.
-Most locations, however, can only be explored after having advancing the story and received an ability that would grant the player access to unexplored areas.
-The airship can also be customized to a degree, and crew members in various parts of the world recruited, improving its combat abilities.
+The airship is available to the player since the beginning of the game and can be navigated physically; the game's "world map" consists entirely of air space, with islands that can be accessed only by airship.
+Most locations, however, can only be explored after having advanced the story and received an ability that would grant the player access to unexplored areas.
+The airship's combat abilities can be improved by customizing it to a degree, and by recruiting crew members in various parts of the world.

 - "Project Ares" -- Early development name